asit-dhal/asit-dhal.github.io/_posts/2024-08-11-understanding-the-iced-gui-application-architecture-and-implementing-a-sandbox-example.md

 The app features a label that displays the value of a variable (state) and includes two buttons: 'Increment' and 'Decrement.'
 When the user presses the 'Increment' button, the variable's value increases by 1.
 Similarly, pressing the 'Decrement' button decreases the value by 1.

-In Iced terminology, our model encapsulates the application's state, which is the variable that is incemented or decremented.
+In Iced terminology, our model encapsulates the application's state, which is the variable that is incremented or decremented.

 ```rust
 struct AppState {